hjacobs/kubernetes-failure-stories/README.md

 # Why

 Kubernetes is a fairly complex system with many moving parts.
-Its ecosystem is constantly evolving and adding even more layers (service mesh, ..) to the mix.
+Its ecosystem is constantly evolving and adding even more layers (service mesh, ...) to the mix.
 Considering this environment, we don't hear enough real-world horror stories to learn from each other!
-This compilation of failure stories should make it easier for people dealing with Kubernetes operations (SRE, ops, platform/infrastructure teams) to learn from others and reduce the unknown unknowns of running Kubernetes in production.
+This compilation of failure stories should make it easier for people dealing with Kubernetes operations (SRE, Ops, platform/infrastructure teams) to learn from others and reduce the unknown unknowns of running Kubernetes in production.
 For more information, [see the blog post](https://srcco.de/posts/kubernetes-failure-stories.html).